 It takes a team to prepare today's digital citizens.
 Parents, teachers, counselors, and administrators must work together to help ensure today's learners are intelligent and empathetic digital citizens when navigating through the online world.

 As one of the 2016 ISTE Standards for Students, digital citizenship is a key skill for living and working in a connected world.
 Ask us how you can integrate and embed Digital Citizenship right into your curriculum.

 Staff Professional Development

 A great resource for staff and parents is Common Sense Education.
-This web resource contains digital citizenship and digital literacy interactive games and activities to empower students to use technology responsibly, safely and effectively.
-The website also includes reviews and ratings on many edtech websites and activities, quick how-to-videos, and easy to implement lesson plans.
-There is also an extensive toolkit for professional development at a school level.
+This web resource contains digital citizenship and digital literacy interactive games and activities to empower students to use technology responsibly, safely, and effectively.
+The website also includes reviews and ratings on many EdTech websites and activities, quick how-to-videos, and easy-to-implement lesson plans.
+There is also an extensive toolkit for professional development at the school level.